oebelus/miniGames/snake-game/README.md

 # Snake Game in C

-This is a simple implementation of the classic Snake game in C using the ncurses library for terminal-based graphics.
-The game provides a rectangular play area where the player controls a snake that moves around to eat fruits and grow longer.
-The objective is to eat as many fruits as possible without colliding with the boundaries or the snake's own body.
+This is a simple implementation of the Snake game in C using the ncurses library.
+It provides a rectangular play area where you can control a snake that... / bla bla bla / we all know the famous Snake Game 😉 <br>
-How to Compile and Run
+- So here is how to Compile and Run (pretend you don't and follow instructions):

 To compile the game, make sure you have the gcc compiler and the ncurses library installed.
 You can compile the game using the following command: